Personal Banker Job – Roles & Responsibilities

 - Introducing and marketing of new products to the customer base including the explanation of benefits;

 - Strive to create a new customer database by applying marketing techniques.

 A few secondary job description of the personal banker are included:

-- Advising clients on selection of the best alternative for investment;
+- Advising clients on the selection of the best alternative for investment;

 - Providing consultation about future requirements to the customer;